vhawk19/Py_Primer/Learn to handle your file/writing to a file.md

 2. **Mode**: Here we used "w" letter in our argument, which indicates write mode.This arguement tells python whether we are reading from a file or writing into it.
 Other than "w", we have different other modes for opening a file

-*Different methods (modes) for opening a file:*
+*Different methods (modes) for opening a file :*

-* "r" - Read - Default value.
-Opens a file for reading, error if the file does not exist
+* "r" - Read : Default value.
+Opens a file for reading, error if the file does not exist.
-* "a" - Append - Opens a file for appending, creates the file if it does not exist
+* "a" - Append : Opens a file for appending, creates the file if it does not exist.
-* "w" - Write - Opens a file for writing, creates the file if it does not exist
+* "w" - Write : Opens a file for writing, creates the file if it does not exist.

 In addition you can specify if the file should be handled as binary or text mode
-* "t" - Text - Default value.
+* "t" - Text : Default value.
 Text mode
-* "b" - Binary - Binary mode (e.g. images)
+* "b" - Binary : Binary mode (e.g. images)
 _____________________
 ### Line 2-
 ```diff